sgryphon/dotnet-distributed-tracing-examples/src/compare-serilog/README-serilog.md

 dotnet add Demo.WebApi package OpenTelemetry.Instrumentation.Http
 ```

-Configure tracing, with our custom source.
-Also note the change in URL (the `v1/logs`
+Configure tracing, with our custom source, moving the initial configuration of
-and 'v1/traces` will be added automatically).
+OpenTelemetry into a shared section, and then adding components for logging and
+tracing as needed

 ```csharp
 using System.Diagnostics;